Former Sand Springs City Manager Loy Calhoun receives John M. Hess Award

-Loy Calhoun, who served as Sand Springs’ city manager for two decades from 1986 to 2006, was presented Monday evening with the 2023 John M. Hess Municipal Award for Outstanding Citizenship.
+Loy Calhoun, who served as Sand Springs’ city manager for two decades from 1986 to 2006, was presented with the 2023 John M. Hess Municipal Award for Outstanding Citizenship last Monday evening.

 At a special City Council meeting, Mayor Jim Spoon read aloud a proclamation listing the reasons councilors saw fit to honor Calhoun.